 I logged into ancestry.
 Nothing new.
 Family Tree DNA.
 Nothing new.
 GEDmatch.
 Nothing new.
 Then 23andme.
 Nothing new… wait.
 Lana B.’s son now has his full name listed.
 And lucky me, it wasn’t a common one.
 My heart was pounding.
 I searched his name on Facebook.
-I found him immediately.
+I found him immediately, I wish I would know more about Instagram, maybe he has pictures posted, I think I’ll start getting some Instagram followers and get the hang of it.
 I lucked out even more when he had all of his family member’s listed publicly in his “About Me.”
 And sure enough, Lana B. was listed as his mother.
 I rushed over to Ancestry and started building a mirror tree.
 It took some digging to find records, but I found them pretty quickly and within half an hour, I had a decently sized tree made for her.
 My goal, was to attach my DNA to her family tree and figure out which side of her family my other DNA relatives seemed to line up with.
 Then, once I figured that out, I would need to go back 2-4 generations and build out trees for each child’s spouse and see if anything pops out as familiar, or connected to my other DNA matches.
 Ideally, you want to find where your matches, unrelated to one another, intersect, because odds are, you are descended from the marriage they intersect at, not always, but there’s a good chance.

 One of the things you can do while building trees is look at other member’s public trees to compare information.
 I do this regularly, just to double check and compare what other people have.
 While working on Lana B.’s tree, I pulled up someone’s tree that included one of her ancestors.
 I was confirming the information on one side, and just happened to glace at the other side and saw the name Woods.
 Well, it’s a common name, but after looking through the succession of Woods’ and the marriages, I realized pretty quickly that the other side of the tree matches my 90cm match’s tree exactly.
 I sat there in disbelief.
 Did this really just fall into my lap?
 Did I really just get that lucky?